Can you drink from an empty cup?

-From my point of view there are three fundamental steps in the process of learning a new kata.
+From my point of view there are three fundamental steps in the process of learning any kata.

-In the first step, you must use your mental memory.
-This is only natural as this is how you will memorize the required sequence of steps, stances, techniques, and other aspects of the new kata.
-However, with the passage time and proper repeated practice however, this will begin to change.
-And before you know it, you will begin to develop a comfortable familiarity with the kata and it’s embusen.
+In step one you will use your mental memory to remember the required sequence of steps, stances, techniques, and other aspects of the new kata.
+With the proper repeated practice you will soon begin to develop a comfortable familiarity with the kata, and it’s embusen.

-Step three, however, is different, and many years in the making.
-This is when you must let your body do the thinking for you.
+In step three, you must empty your mind.
+This will be many, many years in the making.
+This is when you must let your body do all the thinking for you.
 Prior to this point your mind moved before your body did.
-Now your body must move before your mind has the time to think.
+Now your body must move before your mind has the time to think of what comes next.
 You must as the saying goes, “empty your cup”.
-You must be in the moment.
-You must not let in what your eyes see around you, or what your ears hear.
-Nothing must matter other than what comes next in the kata.
 Step three is "kata without thought”.
-It is fair to say that by this point you will in all likelihood have the rank of Sandan, or higher, and have practiced all of your kata many hundreds, and hundreds, and hundreds of times.
-This is when you finally “know” a kata.
+It is fair to say that by this point in time you will in all likelihood have the rank of Sandan, or higher; and you will have practiced all of your kata many hundreds, and hundreds, and hundreds of times.